 ELYTRA FILAMENT PAVILION

-The pavilion is the outcome of four years of ground-breaking research on the integration of architecture, engineering and biomimicry principles.
-The »Elytra Filament Pavilion« components have been fabricated by a robot at the University of Stuttgart.
-The 200m² structure is inspired by lightweight construction principles found in nature – the fibrous structures of the forewing shells of flying beetles known as elytra.
+A second design inspiration is the unsurpassed effectiveness and resourcefulness of living nature.
+Today, with the help of advanced computational design, simulation and fabrication we can tap the vast reservoir of biology and explore the underlying working principles of natural systems in design and engineering.
+The pavilion is the outcome of four years of research on the integration of architecture, engineering and biomimetic principles.
+It explores how biological fibre systems can be transferred to architecture.
+The 200m² pavilion structure is inspired by lightweight construction principles found in nature – the fibrous structures of the forewing shells of flying beetles known as elytra.

 DESIGN, ENGINEERING AND FABRICATION TEAM